jobsonita/studies-angular-tutorials-firstapp/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Angular concepts

+For essential angular concepts, see the README of previous tutorials at https://github.com/jobsonita/studies-angular-setupstartguides#readme

 ## New concepts learned in this tutorial

 ### Angular Interface